 - Travel journal or notebook to document your experiences.

 Remember to pack according to the season and activities you plan to engage in during your solo trip to Greece.

 Keep your luggage lightweight and manageable to ensure ease of travel.
 Don’t forget to leave some space for souvenirs and treasures you may collect along the way.
 Enjoy your solo adventure in Greece!

 Don’t Forget TRAVEL INSURANCE!
 Get a FREE QUOTE in seconds!

 Having Reservations About Solo Trips To Greece?

-But I made up my mind and said to myself, “I want to visit Corfu city on my own, as a strong and adventurous woman.
-I will make friends on the way and find out more about Greek lifestyle.”
+But I made up my mind and said to myself, “I want to visit Corfu City on my own, as a strong and adventurous woman.
+I will make friends on the way and find out more about the Greek lifestyle.”

 Once you mentally get past “being alone,” you really can let yourself enjoy that you are on your own!
 My days ended up being exactly the way I wished them to be!
 If you still lack confidence or need an extra nudge, read my 5 Must Read 5 Benefits of Traveling Alone.

 After Mykonos, take the HIGH-speed ferry to Santorini.
 The journey was about 2.5 hours.
 I was utterly blown away by Santorini; it is the ultimate paradise.
 This small village is perched upon the top of a dormant volcano.
-Still considered an active volcano, and last erupted in the year 1950.
+Still considered an active volcano and last erupted in the year 1950.

-Santori is a place filled with romance, and although I was alone, I still really enjoyed it.
+Santorini is a place filled with romance, and although I was alone, I still really enjoyed it.
 All three of these islands are very different from each other.
 All perfect for solo trips to Greece.